-For 2024 entry, Keele will be using the UCAS personal statement as a component of the evidence for selection for home applicants.
-This is in place of the roles & responsibilities (R+R) form that was previously used.
+For 2025 entry, Keele will be using the UCAS personal statement as a component of the evidence for selection for home applicants.

 When writing the personal statement, you must address the criteria listed below and provide evidence for how you have demonstrated them.
 Please be aware that statements that clearly address these criteria will also be viewed favourably by most other medical schools.